 Whenever the Planning Board finds it necessary to hire professional consulting services to assist in its review of an application for a Minor Subdivision Final Plan or a Major Subdivision Preliminary Plan, the Applicant shall pay a reasonable fee necessary for such services.
 The Planning Board shall provide the Applicant with notice of its intent to require such a fee, the purpose of the fee and its approximate amount.
 The Applicant will be given an opportunity to be heard on the purpose and amount of the fee before the Planning Board.
 After either being heard or waiving the right, the Applicant shall pay the fee or appeal payment of the fee to the Board of Appeals.
-Irrespective of any other provision of this section, the Planning Board shall not accept the application as complete if the Applicant fails to pay the fee or appeal the fee determination.
-If the Applicant appeals payment of the fee to the Board of Appeals, that Board shall decide whether the fee is reasonable for the purpose found necessary by the Planning Board.
+Irrespective of any other provision of this section, the Planning Board shall not accept the applicant appeals payment of the fee to the Board of Appeals, that Board shall decide whether the fee is reasonable for the purpose found necessary by the Planning Board.
 The fee shall be placed in an interest - bearing account in the Town's name.
 The money, including accrued interest, remaining in the account and which has not been spent or appropriated shall be returned to the Applicant within thirty (3) days after the Planning Board issues its final decision.